GenomeDataScience/FastRandomForest/README.md

 As with all RF implementations, FastRF 2.0beta is reasonably robust to choice of parameters.
 More trees are generally desirable.
 A user should not need to change the values of default values of `m_Kvalue` and `m_numFeatTree` parameters that control the number of features considered per node and per tree; these defaults may change in future FastRF versions.
 Details on the [Parameters FastRF wiki page](https://github.com/jordipiqueselles/FastRandomForest/wiki/Parameters).

 ### A caveat.
-Rarely, on some datasets, the class probabilities (predictions for each instance) in FastRF 2.0 beta might have a differently shaped distribution compared to FastRF 0.99 and to Weka RF.
+Rarely, on some datasets, the class probabilities (predictions for each instance) in FastRF 2.0 beta might have a differently shaped distribution compared to Weka RF.
 That means that the use of the default 50% probability cutoff for calling the positive or negative class may result in different predictions across many instances (possibly increasing or decreasing the % correctly classified instances; see benchmarks page).
-Importantly, the AUC score changes very little, meaning that the classifiers overall have similar discrimination power.
+Importantly, the AUC score remains similar, meaning that the classifiers overall have similar discrimination power.
 Bear in mind that the 50% cutoff might in some datasets not mean the same thing in FastRF 2.0beta as it does in Weka RF.
 We are working to better understand this; see [Future work Wiki page](https://github.com/jordipiqueselles/FastRandomForest/wiki/Future-work) for other issues of interest.

 ## Future perspectives.
 The algorithmic trick that FastRF 2.0 employs enables a novel type of attribute importance measure to be computed, called it the _dropout importance_ (named by a distant analogy to the dropout trick used in deep learning).
 In such a forest where some trees are guaranteed not to have a particular attribute, we can compute the attribute importance analysing the out-of-bag (OOB) error of the trees that had access to this particular attribute versus the OOB error of the trees that did not have access this attribute.